centrica-engineering/nucleus-docs/docs/patterns/telephone-numbers.md

 ### Supportive text

-Using precursory text with the number can help the user identify what it is and what to do with it.
+Using precursory text with the number can help the user understand the intention.
 For example:

 >"Call us on 0800..." etc.